newrelic/nr1-cloud-optimize/README.md

 ## Contributing

-Contributions are welcome (and if you submit a Enhancement Request, expect to be invited to contribute it yourself :grin:).
+Contributions are welcome (and if you submit an Enhancement Request, expect to be invited to contribute it yourself :grin:).
 Please review our [Contributors Guide](./CONTRIBUTING.md).

 Keep in mind that when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 If you'd like to execute our corporate CLA, or if you have any questions, please drop us an email at opensource@newrelic.com.